Sultan1993/Forge/README.md

 <p align="center">
   <img src="assets/diagram.svg" width="100%" />
   <br>
   <em>Your devices become thin clients.
-Your host does the work — whether you're watching or not.</em>
+Your host does the work.</em>
 </p>

 Forge installs a daemon on your host machine that: